 Unfortunately, a big brown blob for a logo is not what anyone wants to wear around.
 Doesn’t matter what fancy brand of shirt you put it on, it still looks like a little dollup of dog doo.
 No one wants that on their hat, or even on a golf ball.

-The lingering effect of an ugly logo is ugly sales figures.
+The lingering effect of an ugly logo and a lousy name is ugly sales figures in the pro shop.

 Every golf course has trees, so a tree logo is not going to differentiate your course.
+Not one bit.
 And yet trees are a dime a dozen in golf course logos.
+It’s the second most over-used visual cliche in the golf industry.
 (Second only to two golf clubs crossed)

-Here are some more examples of bad brand identity design for golf courses:
+Here are some more examples of bad brand identity work for golf courses.
+Bad brand names and bad brand design…

 This moss-covered oak tree appears to be bleeding.
 Or is it a Rorschach ink blot test?
 I’m not sure.
 Every year that this logo remains on the shelves means the course is leaving money on the table.